 As the world’s leading supplier of Data Distribution Service (DDS) compliant connectivity software, RTI products and services play a key role in integrating hundreds of open architecture and mission-critical aerospace and defense systems.
-RTI Connext DDS provides proven interoperability together with fast, scalable, resilient and secure connectivity within and between land, sea, air and space-based systems.
+RTI Connext®, based on the DDS standard, provides proven interoperability together with fast, scalable, resilient and secure connectivity within and between land, sea, air and space-based systems.
 Additionally, RTI’s rich set of tools further accelerate development, debugging, integration, testing and optimization.

 - Virtually every naval combat management system used by the US, Europe, Japan and Korea

 - The Transport Services Segment of the FACE™ Reference Architecture